Ping Pong Rules: How to Play Properly

 How Often Do You Switch Servers in Ping Pong?

-The server change after every 2 serves.
-But when the players hit deuce, the service switches after every single point.
+The server change after every two serves.
+But when the players hit deuce (10-10), the service switches after every single point.

 What Happens if a Player Double Hits the Ball?

-This depends on whether the ball touches the bat twice deliberately.
-Accidental double hits are legal, whereas intentional double hits are not.
+This depends on whether the ball hits the paddle twice deliberately.
+Accidental double hits are legal whereas intentional double hits are not.

 What Happens if the Ball Strikes the Side of the Table?